extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 Create User Defined Fabric
 --------------------------

-|ipf| supports user-defined fabric with user-defined parameters.
+|ipf| supports user-defined fabric with custom parameters.

 .. note::
     **default** fabric has *p2p_link_range* with a range of IP address which results in